RabbitBio/RabbitTClust/README.md

 ```

 #### Output format for a single FASTA file input
-With *-i* option, the tab-delimited values in the lines beginning with tab delimiters are:
+Without `-l` option, the tab-delimited values in the lines beginning with tab delimiters are:
 * local index in a cluster
 * global index of the genome
 * genome length